 Tracking people is a means to an end, and trackers should be assessed in that way.
-Human trackers should be reasonably accurate, start automatically (hardly any practical application can use trackers that can't be started automatically), run for long times without any particular difficulties, and not rely excessively on implausible assumptions about background, etc. These are the correct criteria by which to judge.
+Trackers should be reasonably accurate, start automatically (no practical application can use trackers that can't be started automatically), and run for long times without any particular difficulties.
+These are the correct criteria on which to judge trackers.
 In our opinion, the literature has, until quite recently, placed too much emphasis on probabilistic inference machinery, while paying insufficient attention to the (possibly dull but certainly essential) vision problems implied by data association.
-Furthermore, this inference machinery may, in fact, be being used to solve a non-problem (Section 5.1.2).
+Furthermore, this inference machinery may, in fact, be being used to solve a non-problem (section ??).

-Early human trackers, which used quite straightforward matching methods, (for example, Hogg's 1983 paper [159]; Rohr's 1994 tracker [323]) could produce kinematic tracks for people moving without sudden accelerations on reasonably simple, high-contrast backgrounds if started manually.
-The advantages of a known, simple background have been thoroughly explored (Section 1.2.1).
+Early Kalman filter based human trackers (for example, Hogg's 1983 paper [], and above) could produce kinematic tracks for people moving without sudden accelerations on reasonably simple, high-contrast backgrounds if started automatically.
 The more recent trackers we have described use more complex inference machinery, but without any great change in competence.